felixdelissen/dc-lite-lob/README.md

 | `diff_tick_size` | 3.014        | **1.932**      |
 | `iat`            | 9.535        | **7.635**      |

-**Main finding.** UTF-8 attains the lower overall perplexity, but only over the 70.8% of messages it decodes reliably — variable-length formatting shifts field boundaries, and a single missing separator corrupts an entire record.
+**Main finding.** UTF-8 attains the lower overall perplexity, but only over the 70.8% of messages it decodes reliably: variable-length formatting shifts field boundaries, and a single missing separator corrupts an entire record.
 The fixed-width byte-aligned scheme reaches 97.7% coverage with faster, smoother convergence and lower per-field perplexity on the three hardest numerical channels, making it the preferable representation end-to-end.

 Both schemes recover the categorical marginals well (`side` within ~1pp, dominant event types correctly ranked) but under-calibrate the upper tails: large order sizes and long inter-arrival gaps are systematically underweighted.